JoseSzycho/nodejs_development_course/01_class/README.md

 | +  | 0 | 3 | 8 | 7 | 6 |
 |    | 1 | 8 | 0 | 1 | 5 |

-Finally, it is checkef if there are zeros in the most significant digits, in case the user used the prototype with numbers like "02342" for example.
+Finally, it is checkef if there are zeros in the most significant digits of the result, in case the user used the prototype with numbers like "02342" for example.
 If there are zeros we romove them.

 ### String.minus(string) => string

 This task is made using a classic algorithm learned in school.
-For making the script por readable, all string are transformed to arrays, even if it not necessary.
+For making the script por readable, all string are transformed to arrays, even if it's not necessary.

-First we check which number is in abosolute module is bigger, if the minuend is bigger than substraend we proceed in this order, if substraned is bigger than minuend, we have to invert the order of the operators and check a flag that indicates the rest  will be negative, then it proceed with the rest as normal.
+First we check which number is bigger in abosulte module, if the minuend is bigger than substraend we proceed in this order, if substraned is bigger than minuend, we have to invert the order of the operators and check a flag that indicates the rest  will be negative, then the algorithm proceed with the rest as normal.

 Zeros are filled to the most significant digits of the shorter operand, so we can use the same script with out having to use conditionals for the cases in which numbers have different lengths.

-Then we transverse both numbers from back to front, partial operations are performed, being aware the if the partial minuend is smaller than the partial substraend, a ten must be borrower from a neighbor.
+Finally we transverse both numbers from back to front, partial operations are performed, being aware the if the partial minuend is smaller than the partial substraend, we must borrow a ten from a neighbour.

 |    |   | *1*3  | *10*   | *1*3 |   |
 | -- | --| -     | --    | --    | - |